pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-CloudWorkshop_DBCS_200.md

 ## Objectives

--   Migrate a pluggable database from on-premise to the Cloud.
+-   Hot clone a pluggable database from on-premise to the Cloud.
 -   Migrate a schema using Oracle Data Pump.
 -   Migrate data using a Transportable Tablespace.
 -   Copy data using Database Links.